GFDRR/rdl-website/schema.md

   cta:
     url: ''
     button_text: 'Documentation'
+- template: title
+  block: title
+  title: Schema
+  title-description: The library schema is designed specifically for describing risk data in a consistent and accessible manner.
+It creates a structure for hazard, exposure, vulnerability and modelled loss datasets that make them easier to locate, understand and work with.
 - template: detail-content
   block: text-1
   headline: RDL Schema
+  headline-description: The library schema is designed specifically for describing risk data in a consistent and accessible manner.
+It creates a structure for hazard, exposure, vulnerability and modelled loss datasets that make them easier to locate, understand and work with.
   content: "<p>The library schema is designed specifically for describing risk data
     in a consistent and accessible manner.
 It creates a structure for hazard, exposure, vulnerability and modelled loss datasets that make them easier to locate, understand